Richard Gabriel with Judith © 2009 All rights reserved

 THE INCOMPLETE TEMPLE OF SOBEK

-Qasr el- Sagha Temple : Thought dedicated to Sobek the Crocodile God
+Qasr el- Sagha Temple :

-Situated circa 3 miles North of Lake Qarun near Fayoum on a lower outcrop of Mount Qatrani, 180 feet plus above the shoreline that once came to its feet and is now over 3 miles distant.
+Thought to be dedicated to Sobek the Crocodile God and situated circa 3 miles North of Lake Qarun near Fayoum on a lower outcrop of Mount Qatrani, 180 feet plus above the shoreline that once came to its feet and is now over 3 miles distant.
 Lat.30.67304 Lon.29.59784

 At one time the marshy shore lines of the Fayoum lakes must have been teeming with crocodiles.
 The crocodile God Sobek's Temples flourished around Al Fayoum.
 Some still remain.
 In fact the town Arsinoe was known to the Greeks as Crocodiliopolis.
 At some Temples, sacred crocodiles were tended with prime meat and became quite tame.
 Their carcases were mummified and buried in special animal cemetaries.